16 Aug 2018

 If you see that your list is not growing or, even worse, that it’s decreasing, it’s probably time for you to review your contact acquisition strategy.
 This is vital for an effective email marketing strategy, and is a bit like a marathon, where it is not the fastest who wins but the one who shows most persistence.

-Transform your visitors into subscribers
+How to transform your visitors into subscribers

 Do all visitors to your website subscribe to your newsletter?
 Unfortunately, I’m quite sure this is not the case… The real question is: can your visitors subscribe to your marketing emails easily?
 If they visit your website, it means that they already have an interest in your company and in what it has to offer… although they might not be ready to buy yet.